In value-based deep reinforcement learning, a pruned network is a good network: Discussion and Conclusion

 Collectively, our results demonstrate that, by meaningfully removing network parameters throughout training, we can outperform traditional dense counterparts and continue to improve performance as we grow the initial network architectures.
 Our results with varied agents and training regimes imply gradual magnitude pruning is a generally useful technique which can be used as a ``drop-in'' for maximizing agent performance.

-It would be natural, then to explore incorporating gradual magnitude pruning into recent agents that were designed for multi-task generalization \citep{taiga2023investigating, kumar2022offline}, sample efficiency \citep{schwarzer2023bigger,doro2023sampleefficient}, and generalizability \citep{hafner2023dreamerv3}.
+\paragraph{Future work} It would be natural to explore incorporating gradual magnitude pruning into recent agents that were designed for multi-task generalization \citep{taiga2023investigating, kumar2022offline}, sample efficiency \citep{schwarzer2023bigger,doro2023sampleefficient}, and generalizability \citep{hafner2023dreamerv3}.
 Further, the observed stability of the pruned networks may have implications for methods which rely on fine-tuning or reincarnation \citep{agarwal2022reincarnating}.

 Recent advances in hardware accelerators for training sparse networks may result in faster training times, and serve as an incentive for further research in methods for sparse network training.
 Further, the fact that a consequence of this approach is a network with fewer parameters than when initialized renders it appealing for downstream applications on edge devices.